 At this time there was an egalitarian ethos throughout the nation.
 Class was a notion that never crossed my mind, unless it related to England, usually received through BBC TV shows, re-broadcast by the ABC.
 However, one group was often excluded from the seemingly boundless opportunities in the region, our First People.

 Aboriginal & Torres Strait Islander Fight for Justice

 Assimilation of First Peoples

 Children taken from their parents (the Stolen Generations) were taught to reject their Indigenous heritage, and forced to adopt white culture.
 Often their names were changed.
-They were forbidden to speak their traditional languages.
+In addition they were forbidden to speak their traditional languages.
 Some children were adopted by white families, and others were placed in institutions where abuse and neglect were commonplace.

 Legislation and policies excluded Indigenous people from participation as equal citizens.
 This saw the removal of many Indigenous people from their homes to missions and cattle stations.
-Their lives were lived under regimes of surveillance and control, with a distinct lack of personal liberty.
+Consequently, their lives were lived under regimes of surveillance and control, with a distinct lack of personal liberty.

 Just as Aboriginal people had resisted invasion during the frontier wars, there was also a strong and concerted resistance during the 1950s and 60s.
 It was non-violent, but very passionate in nature.